Below UPDATED April 11th, 2023Read as much or as little of this as you want

 You may ask yourself why, in perusing the web, you may have found something similar, by what appears to be the same artist, at a noticeably different price.
 Once again, remember these items are made one or a few at a time.
 Many, if not most, of the artists survive from order-to-order.
 Sadly, very few of these folks have the resources to squirrel away materials for future use so they have to pay the supplier's going rate at the time they NEED it.

 Materials costs fluctuate significantly.
 Stones mostly go up but metals take wild swings.
 For example, let's say the spot price for silver is $21 an ounce (which it was when I first wrote this.)
 The artist doesn't pay spot, they have to buy the silver from a supplier which means they are paying whatever the supplier is charging.
 That supplier may still have inventory on hand from when spot was $31 an ounce so the artist is going to pay accordingly.
+Even if they have inventory from when the price was lower, there is a decent chance they will charge current spot, if it is higher.

 Another variable is shipping.
 On some items I may be $5 higher than someone the same piece but offer free shipping when they are charging $20.

-(Following three paragraph's on stones were added October 2015 and have been amended slightly since)
+(The following three paragraph's on stones were added October 2015 and have been amended slightly since)

 As I have mentioned previously, the less expensive the piece, the more likely lesser quality materials were used.
-There are only a handful of people who can reliably eyeball these stones and tell you from where they came and what specific treatment they may have received.
-I can look at many and recognize it's been treated but other pieces, I just don't know even when viewed with a 30X magnifying loupe.
+There are only a handful of people who can reliably eyeball turquoise and tell you from where they came and what specific treatment they may have received.
+I can look at many and recognize it's been treated but other pieces, I just don't know, even when viewed with a 30X magnifying loupe.
 I don't own an electron microscope and I'm unwilling to destroy a piece of turquoise to see what is inside which are the most reliable methods of confirmation.

 How artist's price their work will involve a number of factors, materials cost being only one of them, Each artist needs to decide what the market will pay for "the art" of the piece and/or for the customer's bragging rights to say they own something from that artist.
 Some artists have "a name" and some people will pay more for that.
 Others toil in total anonymity churning out piece work for shops.
+Also, there are many cases of multiple artists putting out very similar work.
+In some cases the work is identified with a specific artist and pieces by them may demand a higher price than very similar work by someone else.

 After the artist or trader sells it to people like me, we have to decide how much we need to add for it be a viable business.
 For those who are on the outside looking in, a web based business such as this may look like an "easy" way to get a business going.